This glossary explains the fundamental concepts and terminology used throughout Latitude to help you better understand the platform.

 Prompt

 A text-based instruction sent to a language model to guide its response.
-In Latitude, prompts can include variables, conditionals, loops, and other advanced features through PromptL syntax.
+In Latitude, prompts can include logic, such as variables, conditionals, loops, and other advanced features using PromptL syntax.

 PromptL